xqwen/dap/torus_src/README.md

 chr1.52058  2
 chr1.52238  1
 ```
-The first column  ("SNP") alwasys represents the SNP name.
+The first column  (always named "SNP") represents the SNP name.
 The following columns represent specific annotations.
 For categorical/discrete annotations, the annotation name should alwasy have a suffix "_d"; whereas for continuous annotations, the name should end with "_c".
 In the above example, the annotation "binding" is a categorical variable with 3 categories (0, 1 and 2).
 There is no restriction for the number of annotations for enrichment analysis.